Many medicinal herbs can play a significant role in combating fatigue, both mental or physical.

 The herb modulates stress response by supporting the body’s ability to produce brain chemicals that offset the effects of stress.
 This herb is often prescribed by herbalists for those who lack concentration or are low on energy.

-Ephedra is also known as ma huang is used in herbal Chinese medicine as a stimulant and decongestant and is thought to be one of the world’s oldest medicines.
-Ephedra is thought to increase energy levels as well as fight off fatigue.
+Ephedra (Ephedra sinica) is also known as ma huang is used in Chinese herbal medicine as a stimulant and decongestant and is thought to be one of the world’s oldest medicines.
+Ephedra is believed to increase energy levels as well as fight off fatigue.

-The herb can cause some serious side effects so caution is advised.
+The herb can cause some severe side effects, so caution is advised.

-Asien ginseng was first used by the Chinese to restore vital energy as well as support healthy functions in the body.
+Asien ginseng (Panax ginseng) was first used by the Chinese to restore vital energy as well as support healthy functions in the body.

 In addition, licorice contains glycyrrhizin, a substance that enhances production of cortisol, resulting in increased energy.

-Gotu kola is an indigenous herb to the Himalayas and widely used in Ayurvedic and Indian folk medicine.
+Gotu kola (Centella asiatica) is an indigenous herb to the Himalayas and widely used in Ayurvedic and Indian folk medicine.